Sim4n6/Slack_handler/README.md

 slack handler
 =============

+Slack_handler is a tool to dump file slacks in raw format and to extract file slack information to CSV format.

 A Sleuthkit tool to check the slack space at the end of each file in a filesystem.
 For more information: http://www.sleuthkit.org
 The project is based on pytsk which is a python binding for the sleuthkit.
 For more information: https://github.com/py4n6/pytsk

 ## Features